dogweather/forkful/content/en/kotlin/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions (regex) are a powerful tool for text processing, allowing programmers to search, match, and manipulate strings with advanced pattern-matching techniques.
-In Kotlin, leveraging regex helps efficiently perform complex text processing tasks like validation, parsing, or transformation, making it indispensable for tasks ranging from simple string manipulation to complex text analysis.

 ## How to:

 ### Basic Matching
 To check if a string matches a specific pattern in Kotlin, you can use the `matches` method of the `Regex` class.